Updated: Feb 2

 If a choking child can cry, speak, or cough forcibly, the airway is partially blocked.

 Tiny Emergency’s courses reflect the First Aid ‘for everyone’ ethos and offers courses in Paediatric First Aid for everyone.
-From professionals working with children, to parents, relatives and carers.
-There is also a course designed for 7-11 Years called 'Mini Medics' making First Aid fun and interactive.
+From professionals working with children, to parents, expectant parents, grandparents, and all the wonderful family and friends that will care for your littles.